NullKoffee/opensourcer/README.md

 # opensourcer
-Open Source Projects and Applications for Linux and Windows
+Open Source Projects and Applications for Linux (mainly in Java, Python, and C++).